A total of

-Under Lebanese law, Syrians and Palestinians are not considered refugees, but "guests" granted temporary hospitality.
-The Lebanese government opposes creating formal camps, so refugees must find, and pay for, their own accommodation or live in informal settlements.
-An estimated 80 per cent of Syrian refugees rent apartments, unfinished or sub-standard buildings.
+Under Lebanese law, Syrians and Palestinians are not considered refugees, but “guests” granted temporary hospitality.
+The Lebanese government opposes creating formal camps, so refugees must find, and pay for, their own accommodations or live in informal settlements.

 Since 2015, Lebanon's borders have been closed to civilians fleeing Syria.
-It's difficult for refugees already in the country to renew their legal stay, making it hard for them to move freely without the fear of arrest or detention.
+It is hard for refugees already in the country to renew their legal stay, making it difficult for refugees to move freely without fear of arrest or detention.
 Refugees cannot legally work and struggle to meet their essential needs.
-Seven out of ten Syrian refugees live below the national poverty line.
+Seventy six percent of Syrian refugee households live below the national poverty line.

 People we helped in Lebanon in 2017

-We support everyone affected by displacement in Lebanon and advocate for their rights inside the country, regionally and internationally.
+We support everyone affected by displacement in Lebanon and advocate for refugee rights inside the country, regionally and internationally.

-Because refugees in Lebanon live side-by-side with the Lebanese, we also work to serve the local communities hosting displaced people.
+Because refugees in Lebanon live side-by-side with the Lebanese, we also work to provide aid and assistance to Lebanese communities hosting displaced people.

-We run education projects at our community centres, alternative learning spaces and in schools run by the UN Relief and Works Agency for Palestinian Refugees in the Near East (UNRWA).
-Our education activities include:
+We run programmes for refugees from Syria at our community centres, NRC alternative learning spaces, support programming in Lebanese public schools and in schools run by the UN Relief and Works Agency for Palestinian Refugees in the Near East (UNRWA).
+Our education activities:

-- supporting access to education to keep children in school
+- support access to schooling and keeping children in school

-- creating non-formal education opportunities to reach out-of-school children, such as catch-up classes
+- create non-formal education opportunities to reach out-of-school children, such as catch-up classes

 - rehabilitating Lebanese public schools

-- providing vocational training and language classes for out-of-school youth and young adults
+- provide vocational training and language classes for out-of-school youth and young adults

-- supporting UNRWA's schools for Palestinian refugees by training teachers on child-centred approaches to teaching
+- support UNRWA's schools for Palestinian refugees by training teachers on child-centred approaches to teaching

 Information, counselling and legal assistance (ICLA)